gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8E-v0r001/README.md

 10. USB 'DISC' signal on 2 x 0.1" header to simplify STM32F303 USB boot

 All of these improvements are incorporated in the Orone-mini-S8E.
 The signal driving the User LED (pin 33) is on a pad next to 31.
 The DISC signal pad is harder to access.
 It is not on the standard 0.1" grid, and is interior to the board.

+Vusb and Vx are in line with the bottom header row.
+These voltages should only be used if you understand what you are doing.
+Vusb is protected by the polyfuse (FUSE1), and is otherwise connected to the host PCs USB socket.
+The pads are not labelled on top partly due to lack of space, and partly to avoid giving the impression that these are 'safe' signals.

-The aim is to enable anyone stacking a daughterboard, to use the extra two signals.
-Putting signal 33 pad on a 0.1" grid supports the use of simple daughterboard technology like matrix board, or strip board (e.g. Veroboard).
+The aim of putting the extra signals on pads is to enable anyone making a daughterboard to easily access the extra signals and voltages.
+Putting signal the pads on a 0.1" grid supports the use of simple daughterboard technology like matrix board, or strip board (e.g. Veroboard).

 Maple-mini uses very small components in order to achieve its 0.6" pin-header spacing.
-One of those components is expensive and difficult to source, C1, the power supply smoothing capacitor.
-Maple-mini uses a 1206 case size for C1.
-This has been replaced by a 2917 (7343 Metric) case size.
+Maple-mini uses a 1206 case size for C1, the power supply smoothing capacitor.
+This size is expensive and difficult to source.
+On this Orone-mini, C1 has been replaced by a 2917 (7343 Metric) case size which is much lower cost.